Example: Canonical Correlation

 Plots.
 In order to visualize

-the distribution of the variables, two types of plots are available from
+the distribution of the variables, two types of plots are available on

 Click the Box & whisker plot of

-button.
-The Box-Whisker Type dialog will then be displayed
+The Box-Whisker Type dialog box will be displayed,

 in which you can select from four types of box and whisker plots (for

 this example, select the Median/Quart./Range